MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4334.md

 'operator' : result of 32-bit shift implicitly converted to 64 bits (was 64-bit shift intended?)

-The result of 32-bit shift was implicitly converted to 64-bits, and the compiler suspects that a 64-bit shift was intended.
-To resolve this warning, either use 64-bit shift, or explicitly cast the shift result to 64-bit.
+The result of 32-bit shift was converted to 64-bits, and the compiler suspects that a 64-bit shift was intended.
+To resolve this warning, either use 64-bit shift, or explicitly cast the shift result to 32-bit to make the intention clear.

 ## Example